Wow! What A Rock Star!

 — even when it’s coming from someone who actually knows what they’re talking about.

-That's why, I had a true "lightbulb" moment about advice that I don't think very many people see.
-I decided to be different and make an effort to set my ego aside and truly give someone else's advice a "real chance" going forward — just stop relying on my "own understanding" so much and see how it affects my life.
+One day, I decided to be different and make an effort to set my ego aside and truly give someone else's advice a "real chance" going forward — just stop relying on my "own understanding" so much and see how it affects my life.

 The Time I Finally Took My Own Advice